 That put her into a fit of giggles and soon we were both laughing until tears were streaming down our cheeks.

-When we calmed down she looked me in the eyes and said “I’m serious.
+When we calmed down she looked me in the eyes and spoke again, “I’m serious.
 I really want to know the truth about you and your friends.
 I know you guys aren’t normal, and for some reason I think you guys are somehow connected to the wolf I saw.”